lino-framework/book/docs/tested/polly.rst

 The 2 is the id of the Response we are acting on:

 >>> polls.Response.objects.get(pk=2)
-Response #2 ("Rolf Rompen's response to Participant feedback")
+Response #2 ("Robin Rood's response to Participant feedback")

 "fv" stands for "field values".